harshonedev/one_atta/DOCS/INVOICE_SHIPMENT_USER_API_DOCS.md

 ---

-### 4. Download Invoice
+### 4. Download Invoice PDF
-Get the download URL for an invoice.
+Download the invoice as a PDF file.
+This endpoint serves the actual PDF file.

 **Endpoint:** `GET /api/app/invoices/:id/download`